-Our principal sources of liquidity are our current cash and cash equivalents balances, collections from our service, custodial, and interchange revenue activities, and availability under our revolving credit facility described below.
-We rely on cash provided by operating activities to meet our short-term liquidity requirements, which primarily relate to the payment of corporate payroll and other operating costs, payments under our term loan facility, and capital expenditures.
+Our principal sources of liquidity are our current cash and cash equivalents balances, collections from our service, custodial, and interchange revenue activities, and availability under our Revolving Credit Facility (as defined below).
+We rely on cash provided by operating activities to meet our short-term liquidity requirements, which primarily relate to the payment of corporate payroll and other operating costs, payments under our Term Loan Facility, and capital expenditures.

-As of April 30, 2021 and January 31, 2021, cash and cash equivalents were \$736.8 million and \$328.8 million, respectively.
-Cash and cash equivalents as of April 30, 2021 included \$456.6 million of net proceeds we received from our follow-on public offering in the first quarter of fiscal year 2022 from the sale of 5,750,000 shares of our common stock, partially offset by \$50.2 million used for the Luum Acquisition.
+As of October 31, 2021 and January 31, 2021, cash and cash equivalents were \$649.1 million and \$328.8 million, respectively.
+Cash and cash equivalents as of October 31, 2021 included \$456.6 million of net proceeds we received from our follow-on public offering in the first quarter of fiscal year 2022 from the sale of 5,750,000 shares of our common stock, partially offset by \$50.2 million used for the Luum Acquisition, and an additional \$60.8 million used to acquire the Fifth Third Bank HSA portfolio.
+Subsequent to October 31, 2021, the Company used the remaining net proceeds from the offering, and other cash on hand, for the acquisition of Further.